You might forgive marketing people for forgetting this, but as a sales person you know that nothing happens until the lead starts talking to you.

 Chances are good that your leads haven’t disengaged from their peers.

 How do you get this to happen?
 Lots of ways.
-The way that works really well for a lot of my clients is what I call the Executive Roundtable.
+The way that works really well for a lot of my clients is what I call the Buyer Roundtable.

 Invite a group of peers to discuss a problem you solve, while you say nothing and take notes.